Development Tools

 Groovy is a powerful, optionally typed and dynamic language, with static-typing and static compilation capabilities, for the Java platform aimed at improving developer productivity thanks to a concise, familiar and easy to learn syntax.

-The chart below captures our recommendations.
+The chart below captures our verdict.
 Only free and open source software is featured.

 Groovy Web Frameworks